1992 United States presidential election in North Carolina

 The 1992 United States presidential election in North Carolina took place on November 3, 1992, and was part of the 1992 United States presidential election.
 Voters chose 14 representatives, or electors to the Electoral College, who voted for president and vice president.

 North Carolina was very narrowly won by incumbent Republican President George H. W. Bush of Texas over his Democratic challenger, Governor Bill Clinton of Arkansas.
 Bush took 43.44% of the vote to Clinton's 42.65%, a margin of 0.79%.
 North Carolina was the second-closest state in this election behind neighboring Georgia.

-This was also the first time since 1956 when North Carolina did not support the winning candidate.
-It has since gone on to back losing Republicans Bob Dole in 1996, Mitt Romney in 2012, and Donald Trump in 2020.
+This was the first time since 1956 when North Carolina did not support the winning candidate.
+The state has also backed losing Republicans Bob Dole in 1996, Mitt Romney in 2012, and Donald Trump in 2020, although usually narrowly.

 Billionaire businessman Ross Perot, running as an Independent, finished in third, with 13.70% of the vote, a relatively strong showing for a third party candidate, and his second highest showing in the Southeast, behind only Florida.